Luno-lab/luno-assets/README.md

 This command:
 - Processes all files in the `sources/` directory
-- Copies SVG files directly to the `assets/` directory
+- Copies WebP files directly to the `assets/` directory
-- Converts other image formats (PNG, JPG, WebP) to SVG placeholders
+- Converts other image formats (PNG, JPG, SVG) to high-quality WebP
 - Maintains the same directory structure

 ### Verify Assets

-Check if all files in the assets directory are valid SVG files:
+Check if all files in the assets directory are valid WebP files:

 ```bash
 pnpm run verify